nodejs/node-gyp/README.md

 #### Option 1

-Install all the required tools and configurations using Microsoft's [windows-build-tools](https://github.com/felixrieseberg/windows-build-tools) using `npm install --global --production windows-build-tools` from an elevated PowerShell or CMD.exe (run as Administrator).
+Install all the required tools and configurations using Microsoft's [windows-build-tools](https://github.com/felixrieseberg/windows-build-tools) using `npm install --global --production windows-build-tools --vs2015` or `npm install --global --production windows-build-tools` from an elevated PowerShell or CMD.exe (run as Administrator).

 #### Option 2